ThulaxanUthayakumar/Profile/README.md

 ### 👨‍💻 About Me

-🔹 Associate Software Engineer with experience in full-stack web development
+🔹 Associate Software Engineer with hands-on experience in full-stack development
-🔹 Focused on building scalable, efficient, and user-friendly applications
+🔹 Specialized in building scalable and high-performance web applications
-🔹 Comfortable working with modern frameworks, databases, and cloud tools
+🔹 Strong understanding of modern development practices and Agile workflows
-🔹 Passionate about clean code, performance, and continuous learning
+🔹 Focused on clean code, system performance, and user experience

 ---